 - Camo is highly recommended for bowhunting, but controlling your scent and noise is more important

-We hope this guide helps you pick out the best camo pattern for your next big game hunt.
+We hope this guide helps you pick out the best camo pattern for deer hunting and other big game.
 If you want to learn more about what to wear for a hunt, check out our guide on How to Choose the Best Hunting Clothes.
 Also, make sure to stop by OpticsPlanet’s hunting store to gear up for your next adventure and put your camo knowledge to work!